-After you apply remember to send an e-mail to ltc.records@gotoltc.edu so they can confirm with the WI State Board of Nursing that you are a graduate from the LTC nursing program.
-You will not be able to take the NCLEX without the school confirmation of your graduation status.
+After you apply, send an e-mail to ltc.records@gotoltc.edu so they can confirm with the WI State Board of Nursing that you are a graduate from the LTC nursing program.
+You will not be able to take the NCLEX without the school statement of your graduation status.
+Confirmation will not be made until after graduation.